 Ice rinks too cold for you?
 You might be surprised to know how many roller rinks there are around LA, playing tunes from our childhoods and offering a chance to strap on four wheels and take to the boards.
 This one is great for all ages and doesn't need to cost a lot.

 Yes, it's possible to have a terrific indoor party at a public park, and it's generally a very affordable option.
 Most local parks have recreation centers with rooms available for party rental, and many of these spaces have more character than you might think.
-Take a spin around your part of town to see what you find; rec centers sometimes require a little extra red tape to book, but they're usually not expensive.
-Don't forget state parks, too; Stough Canyon, Franklin Canyon, and Temescal Canyon, for example, all have great indoor spaces for a nature party in winter.
+Take a spin around your part of town to see what you find; recreation centers sometimes require a little extra red tape to book, but they're usually not expensive.